eamv-flextrafik/flextrafik/README.md

 ## Flextrafik summary

-Together with my teammates [Dennis]( https://github.com/Zeltres), [Rasmus]( https://github.com/etharion) and, [Martin](https://github.com/Mcairborne), we used Unified Process to develop this app.
+We used Unified Process to develop this app.
 We chose JavaFX as a Java desktop platform, Scene Builder for creating the views and MySQL as a data storage system.
 We designed the software following the MVC pattern, segregated it in three layers and we applied most of the GRASP principles.

 ### Screenshots